 1. Thanks to the Host Court

-WHEREAS, the Annual Conference of the North & East Texas County Judges and Commissioners Association was conducted in Montgomery, Texas, July 8-11, 2013; and
+WHEREAS, the Annual Conference of the North & East Texas County Judges and Commissioners Association was conducted in Galveston County, Texas, May 12-15, 2014; and

-WHEREAS, the Honorable Commissioners Court of Montgomery County has hosted the North & East Texas County Judges and Commissioners Association in the most entertaining and excellent manner;
+WHEREAS, the Honorable Commissioners Court of Galveston County has hosted the North & East Texas County Judges and Commissioners Association in the most entertaining and excellent manner;

 2. Thanks to State and Local Associations and Friends of County Government

-WHEREAS, the Annual Conference of the North & East Texas County Judges and Commissioners Association was conducted in Montgomery, Texas, July 8-11, 2013; and
+WHEREAS, the Annual Conference of the North & East Texas County Judges and Commissioners Association was conducted in Galveston County, Texas, May 12-15, 2014; and

-WHEREAS, the members of the North & East Texas County Judges and Commissioners Association wish to acknowledge the expertise of and thank the staff of: James Allison of Allison, Bass & Associates, LLP.; the Texas Association of Counties and Executive Director Gene Terry; the Texas Association of Regional Councils and Director Penny Redington; the V.G.
-Young Institute of County Government, a part of Texas A&M AgriLife Extension Service, and Director Richard O. Avery, Ph.D.; the Texas A&M AgriLife Extension Service agents’ professional associations; County Progress Magazine and Editor Julie Anderson; and the many other state and local associations and people who have all been so helpful to county government;
+WHEREAS, the members of the North & East Texas County Judges and Commissioners Association wish to acknowledge the expertise of and thank the staff of: James Allison of Allison, Bass & Magee, LLP; the Texas Association of Counties and Executive Director Gene Terry; the Texas Association of Regional Councils and Director Penny Redington; the V.G.
+Young Institute of County Government, a part of Texas A&M AgriLife Extension Service; the Texas A&M AgriLife Extension Service agents’ professional associations; County Progress Magazine and editor Julie Anderson; and the many other state and local associations and people who have all been so helpful to county government;

 NOW, THEREFORE, BE IT RESOLVED that this Association thanks all of these individuals and their staffs for their past, present and future help on behalf of county government.